 Above, Roberta is wearing a crepe sheath style wedding gown by Ines Di Santo.

 This wedding dress silhouette is often confused with the Mermaid silhouette since it flares out just below the waist and doesn’t have a too much volume.
 The Trumpet shape gown is more enlongating than the mermaid because of the fluidity from the bodice to the skirt.
 Mermaid shape gowns tend to be more fitted with a harsh seem line and volume skirt.

 Above, Roberta is wearing a trumpet style wedding gown by Mira Zwillinger.

 The Mermaid silhouette is known for hugging the figure of the person wearing it from the chest to the knees and then flares out.
 In some dresses, the flare is lower than the knee.
-The risk with this dress is that it showcases everything.
-It’s best for taller women who want to highlight their curves & figures.
+This shape is best for taller women who want to highlight their curves & figures.
 We would not recommend this shape gown for a petite woman because of the harsh seem and flair.
 However, a trumpet shape or sheath gown is recommended for a petite woman.

 Above, model Amy is wearing a trumpet wedding gown by Ines Di Santo.

 The drop waist wedding gown is a classic style gown that has made it’s way back in style.
 This wedding gown is fitted through the bust, waist, and flairs just under the hips.
 Unlike the mermaid gown, this gown style is perfect for tall and petite women.
 This gown is also available in a range of fabrics.
 Traditionally, the drop waist gown is designed in a silk satin or silk faille.

 Above, Jamie is modeling a drop waist wedding gown by Ines Di Santo.